Sub-service · Blue Peacing

 15yr

-Typical lag: climate evidence to infrastructure standard
+Typical lag: To upgrade infrastructure to the required standard

 The practitioner question